-- Contract requirements such as clinical outcome frameworks and enhanced services. - External assessment and inspections (e.g. CQC, training inspections, Care Inspectorate) - Federations and GP networks - Financial aspects of a medical practice (e.g. interpreting simple profit and loss accounts, abalance sheet, sources of income and expenditure)
+contract requirements such as clinical outcome frameworks and enhanced services

-- Freedom of Information and information governance including Caldicott guardians, management of data, confidentiality - Information technology to facilitate clinical and business practice (e.g. chronic disease surveillance, audit, financial management) - Key issues of being self-employed, including partnerships and locum work - Key issues of employing or being employed (e.g. as salaried doctor, or doctor in training) - Legal and contractual frameworks for provision of primary care services in all four nations - Patient Participation Groups - Patient registration and eligibility for NHS care - Pensions - Practice development plans and strategy - Premises management (e.g. leases, insurance, fire regulation) - Principles of commissioning, including roles of GPs as commissioner and provider - Principles of employment regulation including appointment, discrimination, redundancy, dismissal.
-Occupational health for staff including immunisation, ill health, infectious disease - Principles of partnership agreements - Provision of additional services (e.g. dispensing medication, travel clinics) - Recordkeeping- clear, accurate, legible and contemporaneous record keeping, amendingrecords - Staff development, training and appraisal - UK health priorities and regional and local variations - Workload issues and Major incident planning and the role of the GP.
+- external assessment and inspections (for example, by the Care Quality Commission (CQC), training inspections, the Care Inspectorate) - federations and GP networks - financial aspects of a medical practice - the Freedom of Information (FOI) Act and information governance, including Caldicott Guardians, management of data, confidentiality - information technology to facilitate clinical and business practice - key issues of being self-employed, including partnerships and locum work - key issues of employing or being employed - legal and contractual frameworks for provision of primary care services in all four nations - patient participation groups - patient registration and eligibility for NHS care - patient access to medical records - pensions - practice development plans and strategy, including contributing to development of safe systems - principles of commissioning - principles of employment regulation, including appointment, discrimination, redundancy and dismissal, and occupational health for staff, including immunisation, ill health and infectious disease - provision of additional services (such as dispensing medication, travel clinics) - record-keeping, including clear, accurate, legible and contemporaneous recordkeeping and amending records - staff development, training, and appraisal - UK health priorities and regional and local variations - workload issues and major incident planning, and the role of the GP.

-Undertaking a leadership activity provides an opportunity for trainees to provide evidence linking to leadership and teamwork.
-This will provide a deeper level of integration within the organisation, benefits for the practice, for example system changes leading to greater efficiency, and benefits for patients, relating to improvements in patient safety.
+Undertaking a leadership activity provides an opportunity for GP registrars to provide evidence linking to leadership and teamwork.
+This will provide a deeper level of integration within the organisation, benefits for the practice, for example system changes leading to greater efficiency, and benefits for patients relating to improvements in patient safety.